 10 Reasons Why Denzel Washington Is Hollywood’s G.O.A.T.

-Plus, where to watch the movies that prove he's the greatest of all time
+Plus, where to watch the movies that prove he’s the greatest of all time, from ‘Malcolm X’ to ‘The Equalizer 3’

-With Denzel Washington’s latest film, The Tragedy of Macbeth (opens Dec.
-25) starting to generate serious awards buzz, it’s time to start asking whether the 67-year-old two-time Oscar winner (and eight-time nominee) is the greatest actor working today.
+In September, The Equalizer 3 became the best-reviewed movie in the violent revenge thriller trilogy starring Denzel Washington, 69, and with $191 million at the box office, the biggest hit (despite scant promotion, thanks to Hollywood’s strike).
+This month, it was the No. 1 hit on Netflix.
+So it’s time to start asking whether the two-time Oscar winner (and 10-time nominee) is the greatest actor working today.
 That may sound like a lofty claim, but a solid case can certainly be made.
-In fact, we’ll make it right here, right now, with the following ten reasons….
+In fact, we’ll make it right here, right now, with the following 10 reasons.

 1. He’s very good at being very bad